myword11/drugdisease/README.md

 About Predictor
 =
+Download and Setup
+--
+The predictor can be downloaded at  https://pan.baidu.com/s/15Ifynpi2r_ABVGUNdaYMug?pwd=tg9x 提取码: tg9x Download and get a zip package，unzip it ，find the predictor.exeand click it to run the predictor.
 To facilitate online prediction, we have developed an online predictor based on Python.

 How to Use Predictor